blarghie/blarghie.github.io/_posts/2015-05-26-patch-redesign.markdown

 </div>

 <div class="text-block small">
-At Patch we kept testing various homepage designs to see what drove the most clicks.
-As the brand evolved so did the homepage. <br /><br />
+We kept desiging in order to keep users engaged and encouraged posting and interacting with articles and with the other people in communites.<br /><br />

+Some explorations: <br /><br />
 	<ul class="sketch">
 		<li><img src="{{ base.url }}/images/Patch/homepage-04.jpg" /></li>
 		<li><img src="{{ base.url }}/images/Patch/homepage-02.png" /></li>